stephenberry/glaze/README.md

 - [Stencil/Mustache](./docs/stencil.md) (string interpolation)
 - [EETF](./docs/EETF/erlang-external-term-format.md) (Erlang External Term Format) [optionally included]

+> [!NOTE]
+>
+> Glaze is getting HTTP support with REST servers, clients, websockets, and more.
+The networking side of Glaze is under active development, and while it is usable and feedback is desired, the API is likely to be changing and improving.

 ## With compile time reflection for MSVC, Clang, and GCC!

 - Read/write aggregate initializable structs without writing any metadata or macros!